 The Techosystem provides life-changing opportunities—both in addressing the country's pains and providing personal gains, despite its shortcomings.

 As of Q2 2019, the ICT sector accounted for 13.8% of Nigeria's gross domestic product (GDP) growth.
-Also, the African Startup Compensation Survey submits that, on average, a junior engineer could earn as much as $12,000/annum (N4.3 million).
+Also, the African Startup Compensation Survey submits that, on average, a junior engineer could earn as much as $12,000/annum (₦4.3 million).
 This explains the growing interest of Nigerian youths in the ICT sector.

-In the past 90 days, more than 149,110 Nigerians have visited freecodecamp.org—one of the platforms where people can learn how to code for free.
+Between September and November, more than 149,110 Nigerians have visited freecodecamp.org—one of the platforms where people can learn how to code for free.
 This, as well as the teeming participants at various bootcamps and trainings, suggests that a lot of people want to learn how to code and build a career in the tech industry.

 This article identifies the communities that tech enthusiasts and people just starting out in their tech career can join.
 Experts and professionals can also leverage the communities to network with peers.